 2. Start winding your macrame cord around your cardboard piece.
 If you use the long sides, you will get shorter ghosts and if you use the short sides, you will get longer ghosts.
 I wrapped mine about 20 times around the short sides.

-3. Carefully slip your loops off the cardboard and tie a 6" long piece of cotton string onto one end of the loops to hold all the loops together.
-Choose the end that will be the head.
-Tie it so that the tails of your knot are sticking up on top of what will be the head.
+3. Carefully slip your loops off the cardboard and tie a 6 inch long piece of cotton string through and onto one end of the loops to hold all the loops together.
+This end will eventually be the head, too.
+DON’T TRIM THE LOOSE ENDS OF THE STRING.
 This will be how we tie the ghost to the garland.

-4. Tie another 6” piece of string around the loops to form a 'neck' on the same end as the first string you tied, but below what will be the 'head.'
+4. Tie another 6” piece of string horizontally around the loops to form a 'neck' on the same end as the first string you tied, but about 1/4 of the way down.
 You are separating the head from the bottom with this string.
 (See photo above).

-5.Take your scissors and cut the bottom loops through so the strings are all hanging freely.
-Trim ends if needed to make them all the same length (or not the same length if that’s your preference).
+5.Take your scissors and cut through the BOTTOM loops so the strings are all hanging freely.
+Trim ends if needed to make them all the same length (or not the same length, if that’s your preference).

 6. Optional: Carefully unravel the strings at the bottom of your macrame cord to give your ghost a fuller, fringe look.

 6. Fluff your ghost then tie to the garland.